MIT-Scioly/MIT-Scioly.github.io/about.md

 -   **Freedom for coaches.** The MIT Invitational is fully staffed by students!
 This means that coaches will not be required to write tests or otherwise volunteer at the invitational, leaving them free to focus solely on coaching their own teams.

--   **Unparalleled quality.** All of our tests are written by former Science Olympians who have competed at the highest levels.
+-   **Unparalleled quality.** All events will be written, reviewed, and run by Science Olympiad alumni currently at MIT, national tournament event supervisors, and/or former Science Olympiad competitors from the highest level of competition.
 In addition, each test is vetted extensively by members of our Planning Committee to ensure that students only receive the best.

 -   **Worry-free tournament.** With ten years of the MIT Science Olympiad Invitational already in the books and years of collective national-level experience under our belts, we know how invitationals work.
 Sit back, relax, and be treated to a tournament that neither wind, rain, nor snow can stop.

--   **Nationals schedule.** Tired of navigating the changes in event conflicts from tournament to tournament?
+-   **Nationals rules and schedule.** Tired of navigating the changes in event conflicts from tournament to tournament?
 Our tournament will mirror the event conflicts of the national tournament as closely as possible, allowing teams to put their best foot forward on competition day.
+All events will also use national rules, allowing teams to experience each event at a difficulty similar to those given at the national tournament.